 When you’ve figured out your code, you’re ready for the next step.

-Now, questions are a bit tricky as well, and one of the things about working with a pendulum that do have rules.
+Now, questions are a bit tricky as well, and one of the things about working with a pendulum that does have rules.
 Questions need to be clear and simple.
-Ask yes/no questions with one subject, avoid using ‘not’ as your subconscious will totally ignore that, and avoid using ‘or’ because that will make it two questions in one and will only get you the ‘unclear’ signal as a result.
+Ask yes/no questions with one subject, state them in the positive (a.k.a. avoid using ‘not’), and avoid using ‘or’ because that will make it two questions in one and will only get you the ‘unclear’ signal as a result.
 Use ‘which of these …. is good for me to use at this point’, ‘which of these … is best for me to use first’, things like that.
 For yes/no questions, you can think of things like ‘is this …. good for me’, ‘will this … benefit me’, etc. If you want to know which things are NOT good for you, phrase the question like ‘what should I avoid/stay away from’.

 After doing all this, it would be nice if the pendulum started to move.
 Pay attention to the direction in which it is pointing and either remove the bottle from the line-up or write the name down if you’re using a chart.
 You can then ask follow-up questions to see if you need more than one essence or to determine the sequence in which you can use the essences you have if you don’t want to combine them.
 When the answer is ‘none’ you will get the ‘unclear’ signal in this case, because you asked an open question instead of a yes/no question (you could state in advance that if the answer is ‘none’ in this case you would like to receive the ‘no’ signal, but just keep that in mind for later).